 - Metal Halide bulbs sometimes last up to 2 years.

 One way to know whether or not your UVB bulb(s) are producing enough UVB to by using a UV Index Meter.
-Solarmeter is a brand that offers a nice, high-quality meter but they’re not cheap (click here to check the price on Amazon).
+Solarmeter is a brand that offers a nice, high-quality meter but they’re not cheap.
 Without a UV Index Meter, you should consider replacing the bulbs as often as the manufacturer recommends.

 Last but not least, objects between your amphibian and the UVB bulb will affect how much is received.
 The same goes with distance.
 As the bulb is moved farther away, the amount of usable UVB decreases.
 The best you can do is set the light directly on the top of the terrarium.
 Be mindful of your frog, though.
 A hot light fixture can be harmful if your frog gets too close.